 A recent surprise in all this is how the numbers 3 and 7 I cannot think of without each other.
 A dear friend of mine once asked me why that is, and I had only one answer at the time.
 But now I have many and I will share that with everyone (including her what my answer to her question was)

-- From another personal perspective, a year after I settled in New Zealand at the age of 12, in 2003 when I was 13, I took my first holiday to India which was great.
-I had another in 2004 which I thought was not good unlike the 2003 holiday.
+From another personal perspective, a year after I settled in New Zealand at the age of 12, in 2003 when I was 13, I took my first holiday to India which was great.
+I had another in 2004 which I thought was not good unlike the 2003 holiday (it was not terrible either but could have been better).
 It would be another four years before I visited India again after the 2003 holiday although along the way, when I transited in Singapore as I had done the previous two times, I realized that I prefer SG (as Singapore is known) over India as a travel destination.
 I first visited Singapore in 1999 when I was 9 although despite transits through there on the way to and back from India, in 2003 and 2005 I did not realize up until that year how much I love it.
-This realization I believe made the trip I took at the age of 17 another great one and it seemed to take away the disappointment of the previous trip and reestablish the success of the 2003 trip Other trips to India after that came in 2008, 2009, 2012, 2015, 2017, 2019 and 2022 of which only the 2017 trip in my opinion I found at the same gratifying level as the trips in 2003 and 2007.
+This realization I believe made the trip I took at the age of 17 another great one and it seemed to take away the disappointment of the previous trip and reestablish the success of the 2003 trip.
+Other trips to India after that came in 2008, 2009, 2012, 2015, 2017, 2019 and 2022 of which only the 2017 trip in my opinion I found at the same gratifying level as the trips in 2003 and 2007.

-- In another nod to Star Wars, four years before the original film released, the creator of the franchise, George Lucas had his first success with American Graffiti
+In another nod to Star Wars, four years before the original film released in 1977, the creator of the franchise, George Lucas had his first success in 1973 with American Graffiti.